-- 20.2.1 All players tied for first place are considered co-winners, but awards will be presented based on tiebreaks.
-(See Section 20.3 below.) - 20.2.2 In the K-12 Grade Championships, the All-Girls Nationals, and the new Online National Scholastic Quick Championships, all section winners and co-winners shall be designated National Champion. - 20.2.3 In the Spring Nationals and SuperNationals, only the winners and co-winners of a Championship Section shall be designated National Champion.
+- 12.2.2 In the K-12 Grade Championships, the All-Girls Nationals, and the new Online National Scholastic Quick Championships, all section winners and co-winners shall be designated National Champion. - 12.2.3 In the Spring Nationals and SuperNationals, only the winners and co-winners of a Championship Section shall be designated National Champion.
 Players who win an Under or Unrated Section shall be referred to as "1st Place Winners", NOT as National Champions.
-(See also Section 22.1.1.)
+(See also Section 14.1.1.)

-20.3 Order of Tie-Breaks
+12.3 Order of Tie-Breaks

-- 20.3.1 When individual scores are equal, the following order of tie-break systems will be used to determine individual awards:
+- 12.3.1 When individual scores are equal, the following order of tie-break systems will be used to determine individual awards:

 - 1. Modified Median

+- 4. Sonnenborn-Berger

-- 2. Median
+- 5. Cumulative

 - 3. Solkoff

-- 4. Sonneborn-Berger

-- 5. Cumulative
+2. Median

-- 6. Coin flip
+- 6. Coin Flip

-- 20.3.2 When team scores are equal, the following order of tie-break systems will be used to determine team awards:
+- 12.3.2 When team scores are equal, the following order of tie-break systems will be used to determine team awards:

 - 1. Total Individual Median

+- 4. Total Cumulative

 - 2. Total Solkoff

-- 3. Total Sonneborn-Berger

-- 4. Total Cumulative

-- 5. Coin flip
+- 5. Coin Flip

+- 3. Total Sonnenborn-Berger

-20.4 Scoring Adjustments for Opponents of a Disqualified Player
+12.4 Scoring Adjustments for Opponents of a Disqualified Player